 She also is co-founder and CEO of Pro Pueblo Corp., which works with Ecuadoran artists to distribute products produced from sustainable harvested and recycled materials.
 Previously, she was co-founder and owner of leather goods manufacturer Tony Perotti Italy.
 She also was food and beverage assistant manager at the Four Seasons Resort in Dallas, and special events coordinator at the Peninsula Hotel in Bangkok.

 Her husband Rodrigo is a native of Brazil, and they have a son, Luca.
 Nadia volunteers with Emory University’s Start- ME social enterprise program as an entrepreneurship mentor and serves on the board and is the conference co-chair of the Executive Women of Goizueta at Emory.

 Promoted to operations director in March 2017, Juanita handles the GHCC’s financial accounts and manages chamber events.
 She also oversees accounts for the GHCC affiliate Hispanic-American Center for Economic Development (HACED).

 Juanita joined the GHCC in August 2002 as an administrative assistant and receptionist.
 Six years later, she was promoted to handle bookkeeping duties for the GHCC and HACED.

 Juanita holds an associate’s degree in Business Administration from Caguas City College, in Puerto Rico.
-Originally from Guayama, Puerto Rico, Juanita and her family have lived in Atlanta since 1988.
-Married 36 years to Isidro Rivera, she has children and five grandsons with another on the way.
-She enjoys summer and watching her grandsons play softball and baseball.
+Originally from Guayama, Puerto Rico, Juanita grew up up in Caguas and her family have lived in Atlanta since 1988.
+Married 36 years to Isidro Rivera, she has 3 children and five grandchildren with another.
+She enjoys summer and watching her grandchildren play softball and baseball.